Finding Probabilities Use the probability distribution you made i... | Channels for Pearson+

 Textbook Question

-Finding Probabilities Use the probability distribution you made in Exercise 19 to find the probability of randomly selecting a household that has (d) at most two HD televisions.
+Finding Probabilities Use the probability distribution you made in Exercise 19 to find the probability of randomly selecting a household that has (b) two or more HD televisions

 Verified step by step guidance